airpair/creating-components-p3-angular2-directives/post.md

 To recreate our 1.3 directive, we'll be building an Angular 2 **component**.
 Angular 2 components combine the best of both worlds: web component standards and the advantages of Angular - bindings, DI, and so on.

-To convert our directive to Angular 2, we need to re-wire three key things: how we're inserting custom content, how we're defining scope, and how we're registering our directive.
+We will need to re-wire three key things: how we're inserting custom content, how we're defining scope, and how we're registering our directive.

 ![Differences between Angular 1.3 and Angular 2.0](https://8604d17a51d354cba084d27f632b78fe46e70205.googledrive.com/host/0Bws_6WaNR1DWelh6X1hLcTlBR1E/Screen%20Shot%202015-03-22%20at%2012.24.49%20PM.png)